France, Britain to push EU to end Syria arms ban - Fabius

 The arms ban is part of a package of EU sanctions on Syria that rolls over every three months.
 An extension agreed last month expires on May 31.
 Without unanimous agreement to renew or amend it, the embargo lapses, along with the sanctions.

-"The aim is to have an accord between the 27 and we've seen that positions are moving," a French diplomatic source said.
+"The objective is to have an agreement between the 27 and we've seen that positions are moving," a French diplomatic source said.
+"The feeling we have is that the situation is evolving and that's why the minister is raising the pressure."

-EU foreign ministers are to meet next informally on March 22 in Ireland and formally a month later.
+EU foreign ministers are to meet in early April.
 Depending on events in Syria, Paris and London will push for an emergency meeting before then to decide on the embargo, the source said.

-Asked on France Info whether France and Britain would arm the opposition if there was no agreement, Fabius said only that France was "a sovereign state" and that the two countries would jointly act "to lift the embargo".
+Asked on France Info whether Paris and London would arm the opposition if there was no agreement, Fabius said only that France was "a sovereign state" and that the two countries would jointly act "to lift the embargo".

 French sources say the aim is to have the option to arm the rebels and hope the EU will come to some form of compromise.

-"If the international community displayed in a very clear and decisive manner the will to stop the Syrian regime waging war, there would be no need for any kind of arming," he said.

-Echoing comments by Russia, which has protected Assad from any U.N. measures, Syria's state news agency SANA said arming rebels would be a "flagrant violation of international law".

-After weeks of wrangling last month, Britain pushed for and won EU agreement to relax the embargo to allow non-lethal but quasi-military aid such as armoured vehicles.
+After weeks of wrangling last month, Britain pushed for and won EU agreement to relax the embargo to allow non-lethal but quasi-military aid such as body armour and armoured vehicles to be supplied to the rebels.

 Britain and France say more must be done but Germany says giving the rebels arms could lead to a proliferation of weapons in the volatile region and spark a proxy war.

-"There is strong political pressure on the 27 because they will need to go one way or another to adapt, modify or keep the sanctions," the French source said, adding that it would consequently also affect sanctions targeting Assad's government.
+"It's a system that is quite brutal," the source said.
+"There is strong political pressure on the 27 because they will need to go one way or another to adapt, modify or keep the sanctions," he said, adding that it would consequently also affect sanctions targeting Assad's government.

-German Foreign Minister Guido Westerwelle said in a statement Berlin was ready to discuss the issue.

-"If important partners in the European Union now think the situation has changed and they think this makes it necessary to change the decisions on sanctions, we are of course prepared to discuss this in the EU immediately," he said.
+"Two years ago, the objective was to strangle Assad's regime, but we know he has different ways of supplying himself, so the doubt we have is that what we have in place today is enough to strangle him."

 A senior French official who spoke on condition of anonymity said anti-aircraft missiles were among weapons that might be supplied to already identified groups of rebel fighters.